 Total income of economic family

-Total income refers to the sum of certain incomes (in cash and, in some circumstances, in kind) of the statistical unit during a specified reference period.
+Total income refers to the sum of certain receipts (in cash and, in some circumstances, in kind) of the reporting unit during a specified reference period.
 The components used to calculate total income vary between:

-- Statistical units of social statistical programs such as persons, private households, census families and economic families;
+- Statistical units of social surveys such as, persons, households, census families and economic families;

-- Statistical units of business statistical programs such as enterprises, companies, establishments and locations; and
+- Statistical units of business surveys such as enterprises, companies, establishments and locations; and

-Economic family refers to a group of two or more persons who live in the same dwelling and are related to each other by blood, marriage, common-law union, adoption or a foster relationship.
+Economic family refers to a group of two or more persons who live in the same dwelling and are related to each other by blood, marriage, common-law or adoption.
+A couple may be of opposite or same sex.
+Foster children are included.

 By definition, all persons who are members of a census family are also members of an economic family.
 Examples of the broader concept of economic family include the following: two co-resident census families who are related to one another are considered one economic family; co-resident siblings who are not members of a census family are considered as one economic family; and, nieces or nephews living with aunts or uncles are considered one economic family.